paulplant/freeaps/README.md

 ## Sports & autoISF

-When exercising and raising sensitivity via *High TT Raises Sensitivity* or *Excercise Mode* you have to switch off autoISF and DynISF, as it could send you in the opposite direction.
+When exercising and raising sensitivity via *High TT Raises Sensitivity* or *Excercise Mode* you have to switch off autoISF , as it could send you in the opposite direction.
 It is easiest accomplished via middleware, that automatically sets autoISF to off

 ``` js
 function middleware(iob, currenttemp, glucose, profile, autosens, meal, reservoir, clock, pumphistory, preferences, basalProfile) {